 UAW chief Shawn Fain says latest offers show automakers have "money left to spend"

-Stellantis, General Motors and Ford Motor have all proposed 23% pay hikes over four years, the union leader said in a webcast on Facebook, speaking hours after GM sweetened its offer to match offers from Ford and Stellantis (which owns Chrysler, Dodge, Jeep and Ram, along with several foreign car brands.)
+Stellantis, General Motors and Ford Motor have all proposed 23% pay hikes over four years, the union leader said in a webcast on Facebook, speaking hours after GM sweetened its offer to match an offer from Ford; Stellantis (which owns Chrysler, Dodge, Jeep and Ram, along with several foreign car brands) later also enhanced its proposal, Fain said.

 "We've got cards left to play and they've got money left to spend," Fain said.
 "That's the hardest part of the strike.
 Right before a deal is when there is the most aggressive push for that last mile."